PropertyRentalManager.jar from here.cd [PATH_TO_JAR_DIRECTORY]

 Since the arraylist changes by adding and deleting operations while hashmap changes by pair and unpair

-operations, the text files will be updated when add
+operations, the text files will be updated when add, delete, pair or unpair is invoked.

 This section describes the implementation details of the features within Property Rental Manager.